TanyaCodes/TanyaCodes.github.io/README.md

 # Personal Website/ Portfolio

-This is a simple website as I use as a resume and portfolio.
+This is a simple website that I use as a resume and portfolio.
 It's hosted on GitHub pages. \
 There are several links which visitors of the website can click on:
 - my CV - this is a link to Google Drive where my updated CV is saved
 - project links: